qewer33/queitite/REFERENCE.md

 Identifiers are names used for variables, functions and objects.
 Identifiers in quetite can only contain letters, numbers or underscores (`_`).
 Identifiers cannot start with a number.
 Identifiers are case sensitive.

 For variable and function identifiers, `snake_case` is recommended.
-For object identifiers, `PascalCase` is recommended.
+For object identifiers, `PascalCase` is preffered.

 ### Whitespaces & Newlines